memory-0318/self-note/content/about/_index.md

 ---
 title: "About me"
-description: "Little engineer in the biggest chip menufacturer of the world..."
+description: "Little engineer in the biggest chip manufacturer of the world..."
 date: "2019-02-28"
 aliases: ["about-me", "contact"]
 author: "Brian Su"